ruironggg/VibeCheck/README.md

 1. The sheer potential of transformers
 2. Digital solutions can be used as tools to encourage better work culture
+3. The importance of delegating work
+4. A deeper understanding of how remote work has impacted work culture adversely
+5. How to build a Slack Bot using Python
+6. How to use Flask
+7. How to use MongoDB
+8. The applications of `zero-shot-classification` models

 ## What's next for VibeCheck (Future Work)